 - this is only one of many killing fields in Cambodia

 Okay time to lighten the mood.
 Our next stop was the National Museum, home of so – many – sculptures.
 My favourites were the sculptures from the Banteay Srei Temple transported from the Angkor region.
 I saw the temple itself in 2010 during my first visit to Cambodia.
 Little did I realise parts of it were a replica and the REAL thing was in a museum in Phnom Penh.
-Or so our local tour guide said.
-Rewind: Panha and Ra had to drop us off at the door and hand us over to a local tour guide which I think is a great idea to support even more local locals.
-Not a typo!
-You’ll learn here that many of the temples and statues stem from Hinduism.
+Our local museum guide told us that many of the temples and statues stem from Hinduism.

 Next!
-A sunset cruise on the Tonle Sap River with (Australian) wine, cheese and good chat with our tour guide.
-As a large group raised their glass of bubbly, I noticed the high rise buildings and lights on one side of the river, and the shack houses and darkness on the other.
-Quite the contrast as the sun disappeared.
+A sunset cruise on the Tonle Sap River with (Australian) wine, cheese and good chat with our Hanuman Travel tour guide.
+As a large group raised their glass of bubbly with a sunset backdrop, I noticed the high rise buildings and lights on one side of the river, and the shack-like houses and darkness on the other.
+Quite the contrast.

 Saturday – Deep fried tarantulas, Wat Nokor Temple and Kratie